 Let me say though, I do believe people can be too real on the other end.
 I’ve been truthful and transparent in this Lent Devotional for Women, but not trashy.
 And by trashy, I mean I’ve shared my struggles in a calm, reflective way, not a standing on the front porch hollering, someone needs to call the cops on me, trashy kind of way.

-I don’t need to see your trashed out car, your stained stuff, or your hoarder like tendencies to know you’re struggling.
+Look, I don’t need to see your trashed-out car, your stained stuff, or your hoarder-like tendencies to know you’re struggling.
 Balance people–some people can take the whole, “Look how real I am” thing too far!
 It almost becomes a contest to see who can be the messiest or dirtiest!

 We may want “show and appearance” for a hot minute but we need “virtue and fruit;” one shocks us and the other sustains us.